-The annual incentive (bonus) plan is intended to encourage and reward each executive for his contribution to the Corporation's annual business plan and for the Corporation's financial success.
-In the case of the CEO, the Corporation's annual incentive (bonus) opportunity is in line with the lowest quartile of bonus opportunities offered by the companies included in the Comparative Group and between the lowest quartile and the median for the other NEOs.
+The annual incentive (bonus) plan is intended to encourage and reward each executive for his or her contribution to the Corporation's annual business plan and for the Corporation's financial success.
+It is the intent of the Corporation that the combination of salary and annual bonus target be between the 25th percentile and the 50th percentile of the Comparative Group which is currently the case for all NEOs with the exception of the CFO's combined salary and annual bonus target which is slightly above the 50th percentile of the Comparative Group.

-Individual strategic and financial objectives are determined at the beginning of the year by the executive in concert with the CEO and, with respect to the CEO, in concert with the Governance & Compensation Committee.
-Each year, the Board of Directors determines the financial performance targets which have to be achieved by the Corporation and its divisions in order for bonuses to be paid, the bonus amount to be paid to each executive for achieving such performance, as well as the maximum bonus amount to be paid to each executive should the targets be exceeded.
+Individual, strategic, commercial, operational and financial objectives are determined at the beginning of the year by the executive in concert with the CEO and, with respect to the CEO, in concert with the Governance & Compensation Committee.
+Each year, the Board of Directors determines the strategic, commercial, operational and financial performance targets which have to be achieved by the Corporation and its divisions in order for bonuses to be paid, the bonus amount to be paid to each executive for achieving such performance, as well as the maximum bonus amount to be paid to each executive should the targets be exceeded.

-For the fiscal year ended December 31, 2014, the target bonus was based on achieving a certain level of EBITDA (which, for the purposes of determining the target bonus, the Corporation defines as net earnings (loss) before interest expenses (income), income taxes, depreciation and amortization less the impact of the change in fair value of the debenture conversion option) and a certain level of costs as determined in the budget approved by the Board of Directors, or such other corporate financial performance as determined by the Board of Directors.
+For the fiscal year ended December 31, 2018, the target bonus was based on (i) achieving a certain level of EBITDA (which, for the purposes of determining the target bonus, the Corporation defines as net earnings (loss) before interest expenses (revenues), income taxes, depreciation and amortization as determined in the budget approved by the Board of Directors, and (ii) on each executive's individual performance.
+The "forced ranking" approach was duly applied and has allowed for increased variability of payouts based on individual performance.
 The following table presents the bonus payouts, as a percentage of base salary for threshold, target and maximum performance for each NEO:

-Bonus based on the Corporation's results (as a percentage of base salary) Bonus based on individual results (as a percentage of base salary)
+Bor Bonus based on the Corporation's and individual's results (as a percentage of base salary)

-Position title BelowMinimumthresholdThresholdbonusbonusbonusTarget bonus Below target bonus Target bonus Maximum bonus
+Position title Below threshold bonus Minimum Threshold bonus Target bonus Maximum bonus

-President and CEO 0% 25% 50% 100% - -
+CEO 0% 10% 50% 75%

-CFO 0% 15% 25% 35% 0% 15% 35%
+CFO 0% 10% 40% 90%

-Other NEOs 0% 15% 25% 35% 0% 15% 35%
+Other NEOs 0% 10% 40% 90%

-The following table presents the Corporation's EBITDA objective for the fiscal year ended December 31, 2014, approved by the Board of Directors and the results achieved by the Corporation:
+The following table presents the Corporation's EBITDA objective for the fiscal year ended December 31, 2018, approved by the Board of Directors and the results achieved by the Corporation:

-Target Result Evaluation of Performance EBITDA US\$32,000 US\$32,300 100.9%
+In thousands of dollars Target Result Evaluation of Performance EBITDA US\$28,200 US\$29,021 102.9%

-The target EBITDA for 2014 was achieved at 100.9%.
+The target EBITDA for 2018 was achieved at 102.9%.
 EBITDA is not the only objective set for the CEO, the CFO and other NEOs.
 There are individual (and divisional objectives), and other financial objectives such as commercial performance and debt reduction, which also factor into the bonus calculation, which were variously achieved.